Karam Chand Bachhawat: Karamchand Bachhawat passes away

 “On the accession of Jahangir as Emperor of India, Raja Rai Singh went to Delhi.
 He also called on ailing Karamchand to wish him good health and apologise for the past.
 He also expressed his condolences on demise of Akbar and wept profusely in front of Karamchand”.After Raja Rai Singh went away, Karamchand called his sons, Bhagchand and Lakshmichand.
 He praised Raja Rai Singh but at the same time cautioned them that these were crocodile tears and not of love and affection.
 He said,“Raja Rai Singh is happy that I shall shortly pass away and regretted that he was unable to take revenge of the past.
 My dear children!
-Don’t you make a mistake of ever returning to Bikaner”.He passed away at Delhi after Emperor Akbar's death between 1605 and 1607.
+Don’t you make a mistake of ever returning to Bikaner”.He died at Delhi after Emperor Akbar's death between 1605 and 1607.

 Capt PW Powlett writes in ‘Gazetteer of Bikaner State’,“It is interesting to note, whether Karamchand’s presence at Mughal court was only due to his personal rapport with the Emperor Akbar or due to his linkages with the Jain religious circles close to Akbar.
 It is yet to be established whether he was kept at the court as a bulwark against the house of Bikaner to maintain a system of checks and balances.
 Thus, revenge was inevitable from Rai Singh and despite showing sympathy for the Bachhawat family he could not pursue Karamchand or his sons to return to Bikaner.
 Thus, the hero of Jain tradition became the villain of the royal house of Bikaner and the Rajput traditions”.Bachhawat Karamchand was a very cultured person and was indeed loyal to the king like his fore fathers.
 Later, Dewan Karamchand Bachhawat Mehta, a close friend and strategist of Emperor Akbar became a historical person.